Butch Trucks Of Allman Brothers Fame Dead At 69

 — Allman Brothers Band (@allmanbrothers) November 6, 2016

 The ABB’s second studio album, Idlewild South, was produced by Tom Dowd and featured two of the band’s biggest hits, “In Memory of Elizabeth Reed” and “Midnight Rider.”
-Subsequent Allman Brothers’ albums include the 1972 Eat a Peach and Brothers and Sisters in 1973.
+Subsequent Allman Brothers’ albums included the 1972 Eat a Peach and Brothers and Sisters in 1973.
 Eat a Peach hit #4 on the charts; Brothers and Sisters made it to #1.
 Win, Lose or Draw, released in 1975 and 1979’s Enlightened Rogues, did not fare so well.

 In 2016, Trucks told Rolling Stone what life was like in the early days of the ABB.